djalbat/yapp/README.md

 yapp.didMount();
 ```
-Note that if take this approach then you must call the `didMount()` method explicitly.
+Note that if you take this approach then you must call the `didMount()` method explicitly.

+### Leverage an Easy element

-A slightly less cumbersome approach is to use an [Easy](https://github.com/djalbat/easy) element for mounting:
+A slightly less cumbersome approach is to leverage an [Easy](https://github.com/djalbat/easy) element:
 ```
 "use strict";